Jeanie Ellis, Counsellor (MBACP, Accredited) and Accredited EMDR Practitioner

 Depression.
 Anxiety.
 Low self esteem, low self worth.
 Bereavement and loss.
 Long term health conditions.
 Childhood sexual abuse.
 Loss of identity, job, relationship, health.
 Low mood.

-48 hours notice required for cancellations or full fee will be charged.
-Full fee charged for missed appointments.
+48 hours notice required for cancellations or a fee will be charged.
+A fee will be charged for missed appointments without prior notice.

 Choosing the right therapist for you is essential.
 Take your time to talk to a number of therapists until you feel comfortable.
 All therapy is difficult and uncomfortable.
 Things may seem to get worse before you notice any change.
 Take care of yourself during this process and be honest with your therapist about how you feel.
 It is important not to cancel appointments but to attend regularly.
 Research shows that those who attend regularly have better recovery rates than those who constantly cancel and do not engage in the therapeutic process.